Kyler-Stolte/G5iP/README.md

 Dont forget to click commit changes the work will show in whichever BRANCH you decide to put it in

-** Your name will be next to the work that you have submitted therefore there is no need to havr your name at the end of things **
+** Your name will be next to the work that you have submitted therefore there is no need to have your name at the end of things **

 Always test any code or animations before submitting and MAKE SURE that the project is UPDATED with any prior code / animations BEFORE submission